Kanangnut/Inflation-Gold-WTI-Brent-Prediction/README.md

    - **Pandas:** For data manipulation and analysis.
    - **Matplotlib:** For creating visualizations and plots.
    - **NumPy:** For numerical operations and data manipulation.
-   - **Scikit-learn:** For scaling and evaluating data (though not explicitly used in the code provided).

 3. **Data Sources:**
    - CSV files containing inflation rates and commodity prices.